Tagged "ai"

 Prompting for Middle Schoolers (Grades 5-8)

-Ready to boost your learning?
+In practical terms, Ready to boost your learning?
 Dive in and discover how good questions lead to great answers!
-This guide breaks down how large language models work and shows you step-by-step tips to get better answers.
-Learn to split big tasks, use simple language, and ask for examples to make homework easier and more fun.
+This guide breaks down how large language models work and shows...

 Principles of LLM Prompting (for Teachers)

-Empower your teaching with practical AI tips.
-Learn how to prompt large language models to create lesson plans, quizzes, and content tailored to your students.
-From being polite to breaking tasks into steps, these simple techniques help you get better results.
-Ready to see your classroom transformed?
-Dive into the guide and discover the power of AI in education!
+At classroom level, language models to create lesson plans, quizzes, and content tailored to your students.
+From being polite to breaking tasks into steps, these simple techniques...

 How Language Shapes AI Interactions

-Using polite, positive language with AI doesn't just promote kindness... it can also improve the quality of the responses.
-In education, modeling respect and empathy in interactions with AI leads to clearer communication, better feedback, and a richer learning experience.
+From the front lines, kindness... it can also improve the quality of the responses.
+In education, modeling respect and empathy in interactions with AI leads to clearer...

 Knowing When To Use AIs Versus Search Engines